loopdash/loopdash/src/glossary/wordpress.com.md

 title: WordPress.com - Loopdash
 h1: WordPress.com
 h2: What does it mean?
-summary: WordPress.com is a cloud-based platform that provides a fully managed WordPress experience, allowing users to easily create and manage websites without the need for technical expertise or server administration.
+description: WordPress.com is a cloud-based platform that provides a fully managed WordPress experience, allowing users to easily create and manage websites without the need for technical expertise or server administration.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly